cognitedata/cdf-sdk-java/docs/readAndWriteData.md

 attributes--other previous attributes will remain unchanged.
 In mode `REPLACE`, all previous object attribute values will be removed and the provided attributes will be set.

+`Upsert` uses the data objects' `externalId` to choose between a create and update operation.
+Therefore, we strongly recommend that you make it a practice to always populate the `externalId` attribute of all your data objects.

 The SDK will automatically batch and parallelize the upsert operation for maximum performance.

 ```java